yowainwright/yowainwright.github.io/_posts/2017-01-06-arrow-functions.md

 categories:
 - html
 - code
+- note
 layout: post
-meta: This post reviews some things I learned from Wes Bos's ES6 for everyone.
+meta: This post reviews some things about arrow functions that I learned from Wes Bos's ES6 for everyone.
 share_image: "/assets/icons/js.jpg"
 ---

-Notes about Arrow Functions after watching [ES6 For Everyone](https://es6.io/) by [Wes Bos](http://wesbos.com/).
-Arrow functions are simplier way to write functions in JavaScript.
+Note post: this short post about Arrow Functions after watching [ES6 For Everyone](https://es6.io/)(EFE——for this post) by [Wes Bos](http://wesbos.com/)!
+Arrow functions are simplier way to write functions in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+This post contains a few things that I wasn't completely clear on about Arrow Functions that EFE really clarified for me.

 ## Arrow Function Illuminations: